oneeve8/kobble-data/content/Tutorial2.md

 A pop up window will open with your GitHub repo URL.

-you can enter the email address you wish to send it to.
+you can then simply enter the email address of another Koyou wish to send it to and send it out.

 ***